 Duty-free shops in Egypt | Imported alcohol

 If you want to buy imported alcohol, you have 48-hours time to buy alcohol after you have arrived in Egypt.
 Imported alcohol is sold at airports and in the duty-free shops.
 Here are the locations for Duty-Frees in Cairo.

 In Hurghada, you find a duty-free shop from Senzo Mall and beside Giftun hotel in El Mamsha, check the location from here.
 Duty-Free El Gouna is located in the Abu Tigi Marina and Sharm El-Sheik here.

-The other beer brands sold in Egypt are Heineken and Desperados by Al Ahram brewing company.
+The other beer brands sold in Egypt, are Heineken and Desperados by Al Ahram brewing company.
 Both Heineken and Desperados are more expensive compared to local brands such as Stella and Sakara since they are international brands and brewed outside Egypt.

-The other Egyptian brewed wine brands are Obelisque, Grand Marque, Ayam and Leila.
+Other Egyptian brewed wine brands are Obelisque, Grand Marque, Ayam and Leila.
 You can order these wines and imported wines also from Drinkies and Cheers.

 Devlin whisky is the first single malt whiskey produced in Egypt.
 It’s a little pricey compared to other Egyptian Whiskies (i.e. AULD STAG WHISKY) but for sure the quality is better.
 At least it should.

 The gin that is sold in Egypt, it’s not exactly the same that is sold outside of Egypt.
 But at least it’s cheaper!